highfestiva/smhi-assignment/README.md

 1. Added a downloader service.
 1. Added a startup component which does the download.
 That way it's always obvious if everything works, and there's always recent data in the DB.
 1. Added a data pipeline service, "Metrology Ingest", to download, transform and store the data.
+1. Thought some about the data (see "Data investigation" above).
+1. Implemented a bulk save repository to efficiently store the "station measurements."

 ## Instructions for manual start+test